 That depends on the nature and complexity of the problems you bring to therapy.
 The kind of psychotherapy I do normally incorporates deeper work to help release trauma - this can take ongoing sessions over a longer period.
 In general, the more serious the trauma, the longer the work needed to safely address and resolve it.

-For people with BPD or Complex Trauma, it can require 1-2 years of ongoing work to recover.
+For people with a history of childhood trauma or abuse it can require 1-2 years of ongoing work to recover.
 (See above.)

 I would like my parents or partner to come along to therapy, can you also see them?